of the materials that make the seafloor by efficiently

 group data holdings.

-is achieved by checks on data at data entry, by error-trapping in
+is achieved by checks on data at data entry (including always, operator scrutiny), by error-trapping in

 the data-processing software, and by working the data intensively in